01 of 11

-There are many ways to fold notes and this project will show you how to create one that has been popular for years.
-The pull tab note creates a miniature envelope that keeps your secret message safe inside.
-The recipient can easily open it with the tab.
+There are many ways to fold notes, and this project will show you how to create one that has been popular for years.
+The pull tab note creates a small envelope that keeps your secret message safe inside.
+The recipient can quickly open it with the tab.

-Not only is this a fun, old-school way to send someone a note or letter, it's a quick and simple introduction to origami as well.
+Not only is this a fun, old-school way to send someone a note or letter, but it's also a quick and simple introduction to origami as well.

 It's best to practice making the pull tab note on a blank piece of paper.
-Afterward, you can unfold it to write your note, then fold it back up.
-It ensures that you don't waste paper or time if it doesn't come out like you expected.
+Afterward, you can unfold it to write your letter, then fold it back up.
+It ensures that you don't waste paper or time if it doesn't come out as you expected.

 Start With a Sheet of Paper

 Start with a blank 8 1/2- x 11-inch sheet of paper.
 This example shows white copy paper, but you can use colorful copy paper, lined notebook paper, or even graph paper.
 Just make sure it is standard letter size.
 If it isn't, you can trim it.
 Fold the paper in half horizontally, sharpen the crease with a bone folder or your fingernail, then open and lay flat.Continue to 3 of 11 below.

 Turn your paper horizontally.
 Fold the top right corner toward the center, then fold the bottom right corner towards the center.
 Your folding project should have two equal triangles with a vertical line down the center.Continue to 4 of 11 below.